-Genesis,

-Exodus,

-Leviticus,

-Numbers,

-Deuteronomy,

-Joshua,

-Judges,

-Ruth,

-The First Book of Samuel,

-The Second Book of Samuel,

-The First Book of Kings,

-The Second Book of Kings,

-The First Book of Chronicles,

-The Second Book of Chronicles,

-The Book of Ezra,

-The Book of Nehemiah,

-The Book of Esther,

-The Book of Job,

-The Psalms,

-The Proverbs,

-Ecclesiastes, or the Preacher,

-Canticles, or the Song of Solomon,

-Four Prophets the greater,

-Twelve Prophets the less.
+The names of the canonical books are: Genesis Exodus, Leviticus, Numbers, Deuteronomy, Joshua, Judges, Ruth, the First Book of Samuel, the Second Book of Samuel, the First Book of Kings, the Second Book of Kings, the First Book of Chronicles. the Second Book of Chronicles, the Book of Ezra, the Book of Nehemiah, the Book of Esther, the Book of Job, the Psalms, the Proverbs, Ecclesiastes, or the Preacher, Canticles, or the Song of Solomon, ur Prophets the greater, Twelve Prophets the s.